-But the loans that were intended to help retired homeowners maintain their lifestyle in their current homes are beginning to cast a dark shadow.
-Several disturbing trends have emerged prompting some experts to advise older homeowners to think twice before considering a reverse mortgage.
+But the loans that were intended to help retired homeowners maintain their lifestyle in their current homes are not risk-free and homeowners must think carefully before considering a reverse mortgage.

 "The concern is: what will you have to fall back on when you are in your 70s, 80s and 90s," says Lori Trawinski, a senior strategic policy adviser at AARP Public Policy Institute.
 "People are living much longer than they ever expected to.
 There's a belief that people will eventually have to use home equity to fund their longevity, but at what point is it best to do that?"

 No. 2: Borrowers are taking all the money at once

 There's been a rise in reverse mortgage borrowers taking a "lump sum" payment option, versus monthly installments or a line of credit.
 One Consumer Financial Protection Bureau study, from 2011, found nearly three-quarters of borrowers received their money all at once.

 This can seem like a windfall for cash-strapped retirees but requires a deep understanding of the fine print to be safe.
 For one, fixed interest on a lump sum is folded into the loan and still compounds over time.
 Further, borrowers may not realize even after they use up all the lump-sum proceeds, they still need to pay for property taxes, insurance and maintenance.

 Younger borrowers, in particular, may deplete the value of their home equity so it may not be available when needed.
 Aging seniors are likely to have unforeseen health expenses or may someday need to move to an assisted-living facility that they will no longer be able to afford.

 No. 3: The largest lenders have left the market